Being dumped by a fearful-avoidant feels like being a part of a roller coaster.

 Fearful avoidants will move on quite quickly.

-Hence, this doesn’t mean that your ex doesn’t have feelings for you or that your relationship didn’t matter to them.
+Hence, this doesn’t mean that your ex doesn’t have feelings for you.
+Also, it doesn’t mean that the relationship wasn’t important to them.

 This is just a coping mechanism that they use to deal with the guilt of being afraid of closeness.